MoeweX/geobroker/README.md

 git submodule update
 ```

-To start the Broker, run the main method of *de.hasenburg.geobroker.server.main.Broker.java*.
+To start the Server, run the main method of *de.hasenburg.geobroker.server.main.Server.java*.
-A very simple client can be started by running *de.hasenburg.geobrorker.main.SimpleClient.java*.
+A very simple client can be started by running *de.hasenburg.geobroker.client.main.SimpleClient.java*.